dauskonzept/typo3-ux-vue/README.md

 =================================

 ## What does it do?
+Render Vue components directly in Fluid template

 This Extensions enables you to render Vue Components directly in Fluid templates.
-It acts as a bridge from the symfony/ux-vue package into TYPO3.
+It acts as an integration for symfony/ux-vue into TYPO3.

-**Summary of features**

-* Render Vue components directly in Fluid template

 ## Prerequsites
 To use this extension you have to use Webpack Encore for bundling for frontend assets.